joaokucera/unity-shmup/README.md

-# README #
+# A shmup game sample made with unity #

-This project is a technical test made with unity in 48 hours. where the task was to create a shmup.
+This project is a shmup game made with unity in 48 hours.

 ### Change Log ###